 The transition from:

-- FROM the historical meaning of freedom of religious belief, practice, assembly and proselytizing as experienced by believers.
-Such attacks typically victimize faith groups or individuals, while the perpetrators have been governments or other larger faith groups.
+- FROM the historical meaning: the freedom of religious belief, practice, assembly and proselytizing by believers.
+Attacks on religious freedom typically victimized faith groups or individuals, while the perpetrators have traditionally been governments or other larger faith groups.

 - TO the freedom demanded by faith groups or believers to oppress or denigrate